 Canada's federal electoral map is changing

 Every 10 years, after the census is conducted, the number of electoral districts and their boundaries are revised to reflect population shifts and growth.
-Your electoral district – which is where you live and vote for your member of Parliament – may change as a result of the redistribution process.
+Your electoral district – which is where you live and vote for your member of Parliament – may have changed as a result of the redistribution process.